PhillyCDO/Philly311sms/README.md

 You'll need a Twilio account.
 Add your account credentials in <code>Web.config</code> and your good to go.

 A test instance is currently running and can be accessed by sending a valid Philadelphia service request ID to (215) 600-2137.
+Note - currently the Philly 311 API only exposes service requets created through the Philly311 mobile app or the Philly311 website.
+Not all service requests can be access through this test app.